-We are a registered 501(c)(3) nonprofit organization that creates opportunities that empower impoverished women in Guatemala to create a better future for themselves, their children, and their communities through microfinance and education.
-Friendship Bridge works primarily with indigenous Guatemalan women in rural areas where the rate of poverty in Guatemala is the highest.
+Friendship Bridge is a registered 501(c)(3) nonprofit social enterprise creating opportunities that empower women in Guatemala to build a better life.
+We work primarily with indigenous women in rural Guatemala where the rate of poverty is the highest.
 While illiteracy and poverty rates are staggering in these regions, the women we work with are determined to create a change.

-- Women invest up to 90% of their income in their families and communities
+- Women invest 90% of their income back into their families and communities.
+Source: Clinton Global Initiative

 What We Do

-We believe that microcredit must be combined with education and preventive health services to help clients build resilience and pursue opportunities.
+We believe that microcredit must be combined with education and preventive health services to help clients build resilience and pursue their chosen opportunities.
 We call this Microcredit Plus.
+Learn more.

 Our Mission and Our History

-Whether in Vietnam or Guatemala, we have been helping impoverished women for over 25 years.
-Learn more about our mission and our history here.
+Whether in Vietnam or Guatemala, we have been empowering impoverished women for over 25 years.
+Learn more.

 Board of Directors